Haunted Mansion (2023 film): Development

-In August 2020, it was announced that Katie Dippold signed on to write a new screenplay for the film, after it was decided that del Toro's script was too scary for family audiences.
+In August 2020, it was announced that Katie Dippold signed on to write a new screenplay for the film, after it was decided that Del Toro's script was too scary for family audiences.
 Dan Lin and Jonathan Eirich were hired as producers.
-The project will be a joint-venture production between Walt Disney Pictures and Rideback.
+The project would be a joint-venture production between Walt Disney Pictures and Rideback.
 By April 2021, Justin Simien entered early-negotiations to direct the film, and was officially confirmed as director by July 2021.

+Bryan Cogman, Del Toro, DeVincentis, Micah Fitzerman-Blue, Noah Harpster, Justin Haythe, Jeff Nathanson, Matthew Robbins, Simien, Steven Thompson, and Chris Weitz wrote additional literary material for the film.

+In a behind-the-features featurette, production designer Darren Gilford revealed that the crew had an after-hours tour on the actual Haunted Mansion ride at Walt Disney World.
+The crew then pulled details from the ride to use for the sets.

 Casting

 Tiffany Haddish, LaKeith Stanfield, Owen Wilson, Rosario Dawson, and Danny DeVito were each cast to appear in the film.
 In July 2022, Jamie Lee Curtis and Jared Leto were revealed to have been cast.
 During the 2022 D23 Expo presentation, it was revealed that Winona Ryder, Dan Levy, and Hasan Minhaj were cast.

-Filming

-Principal photography ran from mid-October 2021 to late February 2022 in New Orleans, Louisiana and Atlanta, Georgia.
-On January 14, 2022, Haddish got into legal trouble after being arrested on a DUI charge as filming for the movie was still taking place in Georgia.